100 metres Training

 Sprint Time Predictors

-Based on test results it is possible to predict potential times for a sprint event.
+Test results make it possible to predict potential times for a sprint event.
 The available sprint time predictors are:

 Rules of Competition